 If a butterfly is unable to emerge from its chrysalis, OE is again the likely issue.
 If a chrysalis is transparent for more than 48 hours, the butterfly is either deceased or very sick.
 You can euthanize using the same methods listed above.

-For further assistance raising healthy butterflies, a ✬✬✬✬✬ rated PDF download on How To Raise More Monarchs, with Less Effort is available for purchase HERE
+For further on hatching butterflies and raising healthy monarchs, a ✬✬✬✬✬ rated PDF download on How To Raise More Monarchs, with Less Effort is available for purchase HERE